 How to complain

-This Privacy Notice was published in May 2018.
+This Privacy Notice was published in May 2018 and last updated in April 2024.
 We may change this Privacy Notice from time to time to reflect any changes to the way in which we process your personal data and to meet our legal requirements.
 Any such change to the Privacy Notice will be published on our website will take effect as soon as they are posted.

 How to contact us

-Please contact our Data Protection Officer, on the details above, if you have any questions about this Privacy Notice or the information we hold about you.
+Please contact our Data Protection Officer, using the details above, if you have any questions about this Privacy Notice or the information we hold about you.

 If you would like to receive this Privacy Notice in another format, for example, large print or Braille, please contact us using the details above.